lifepillar/vim-outlaw/README.md

 `g:outlaw_fenced_filetypes`).
 The delimiters may be changed, if you want (see `g:outlaw_fenced_tag`).
 Hyperlinks are highlighted, too.

-I let you jump through topics quickly: to the previous or next topic (`<up>` and `<down>`), to the previous or next sibling/cousin (`<left>` and `<right>`), parent or uncle (`-` and `+`).
+I let you jump over topics quickly: to the previous or next topic (`<up>` and `<down>`), to the previous or next sibling/cousin (`<left>` and `<right>`), parent or uncle (`-` and `+`).
 Press `<enter>` in Normal mode to quickly add a new sibling below the